As cashless stores grow, so does the backlash

 Critics say banning cash-free stores is an over-reaction.

-There are no overall estimates of how many stores in the U.S. have gone cashless, but it remains a rarity.
+There are no overall estimates on how many U.S. stores have gone cashless, but it remains a rarity.
 In New York City, the trend appears to be gaining traction mostly with “fast casual” dining establishments like Dos Toros.
 Far more common are stores that require a minimum purchase for non-cash payments.

-“To call this a trend is a bit of an exaggeration.
-There are a handful of retailers trying this in certain situations here and there, but it’s not something the average customer would expect to see at every store at the mall any time soon,” said J. Craig Shearman, a spokesman for the National Retail Federation in Washington.
+“To call this a trend is a bit of an exaggeration,” said J. Craig Shearman, a spokesman for the National Retail Federation in Washington.
+“It’s not something the average customer would expect to see at every store at the mall any time soon.”

-Even among the wider U.S. population, cash is still used in roughly 30 percent of all transactions, according to a 2018 Federal Reserve study.
-The study found that most consumers prefer cash for transactions under $10.

-Indeed, Shake Shack abandoned plans to open cashier-less locations after its first such store in Manhattan triggered a customer backlash.
-The burger chain is instead keeping cashiers while installing order-taking kiosks at more stores.

 In testimony to a New York City Council committee, Kremer argued that businesses that “consistently serve the unbanked and underbanked population aren’t going to go cashless.
 It wouldn’t make sense for them.”